Skip to content

 int32 protocol_version = 4;

-bool protocol_compatible = 5; // false → daemon should disconnect
+bool protocol_compatible = 5; // false → daemon disconnects and upgrades

 }